Our Credentialled Diabetes Educators are health professionals who specialise in the provision of high quality diabetes education and care.

 Our educators support and empower people with diabetes to:

-- Effectively use medications
+- Effectively take medications for diabetes

 - Manage diabetes when sick